Detecting exceptional points through dynamics in non-Hermitian systems: Introduction

-In this work, we explore the evolution of pseudo-Hermitian rotation-time reversal (\(\mathcal{RT}\))-symmetric model when the initial state is prepared in the unbroken phase.
-The prominent examples of \(\mathcal{RT}\)-symmetric Hamiltonian include \(XY\) model with imaginary anisotropy parameter in presence of uniform and alternating transverse magnetic field, referred to as \(iXY\) and \(iATXY\) models respectively, having coterminus exceptional points.
-Using the technique employed for the corresponding Hermitian models \cite{barouch_pra_1970, barouch_pra_1971}, both the models can be mapped to spinless fermions \cite{zhang_pra_2013, ganesh_aditi_factorization_surface} and hence their dynamics can be studied analytically both for finite and infinite system sizes.
-We demonstrate that the rate function derived from Loschmidt echo along with the averaged value of the Loschmidt echo in a short and long time can determine whether the quenching is performed across the EP or not.
-In particular, from the unbroken to broken quench, the rate function increases monotonically and saturates to a nonvanishing value while at the sudden quench to the unbroken phase, the rate function oscillates at a very low value.
-It is interesting to note that the biorthogonalization technique should be employed to calculate the fidelity between the initial and final states, allowing one to correctly define the dual of a vector for the non-Hermitian model.
-We illustrate that the non-analytic behavior in the derivative of the long-time averaged rate function correctly indicates the exceptional point obtained in the static situation both for the \(iXY\) and the \(iATXY\) models.
+Specifically, we explore the scenario where the ground state of NH Hamiltonian in the unbroken phase evolves according to a pseudo-Hermitian rotation-time reversal (\(\mathcal{RT}\))-symmetric model.
+The prominent examples of the \(\mathcal{RT}\)-symmetric Hamiltonian include the \(XY\) model with imaginary anisotropy parameter in the presence of a uniform and alternating transverse magnetic field, referred to as \(iXY\) and \(iATXY\) models respectively.
+Note that similar to Hermitian models \cite{barouch_pra_1970, barouch_pra_1971, divakaran_prb_2008, titas_pra_2016}, both models can be mapped to spinless fermions \cite{Song_RT_symm, ganesh_aditi_factorization_surface}, making their dynamics analytically tractable.
+Starting from the ground state of the unbroken phase and employing the biorthogonalization technique, we demonstrate that the rate function derived from Loschmidt echo along with the averaged value of the Loschmidt echo in a short- and long-time can determine whether the quenching is performed across the EP or not.
+In particular, from the unbroken to broken quench, the rate function increases monotonically and saturates to a nonvanishing value while the sudden quench to the unbroken phase, the rate function oscillates at a very low value.
+We illustrate that the nonanalytic behavior in the derivative of the long-time averaged rate function correctly indicates the exceptional points known for both the \(iXY\) and the \(iATXY\) models.

-In addition to the exactly solvable models, we deal with the \(iXYZ\) model having short and long range interactions which can be studied via exact diagonalization.
-In these non-Hermitian models also, we reveal that dynamical quantifiers, both Loschmidt echo and short-time averaged of it, are able to accurately identify the exceptional point in equilibrium, thereby mimicking equilibrium physics from the study of non-equilibrium.
+In addition to the exactly solvable models, we deal with the \(iXYZ\) model having short- and long-range interactions which can be studied via exact diagonalization.
+In these non-Hermitian models also, we reveal that dynamical quantifiers, both Loschmidt echo and its time average in the transient regime, can accurately locate the exceptional points, thereby mimicking the study of long-time dynamics.
+It was noticed that finding the spectrum in non-Hermitian systems is relatively hard, thereby pinpointing EPs via exact diagonalization can face certain numerical problems \cite{bender_njp_2012} and should be solved with the $ARNOLDI$ algorithm \cite{arnoldi}.
+Hence our results indicate that dynamical quantifiers, which are accessible in the current experimental setups can also be proposed as appropriate indicators for determining EPs.